-The Location Criteria for Multi-Residential Infill are to be used by Administration to determine where multi-residential infill development may be most appropriate.
-Though the criteria are not meant to be applied in an absolute sense to determine whether or not a site should be recommended for approval, they assist in evaluating whether a site is considered appropriate for multi-residential infill development.
+The Location Criteria for Multi-Residential Infill represents a list of criteria to determine where multi-residential infill development may be most appropriate.
+These criteria are not meant to be applied in an absolute sense to determine whether or not a site should be recommended for approval, they assist in evaluating whether a site isconsidered appropriate for multi-residential infill development.
 This application satisfies four out of the eight criteria:

-- On a corner parcel. (x) - Within 400 metres of a transit stop. (✓) - Within 600 metres of an existing or planned primary transit stop. (x) - On a collector or higher standard roadway on at least one frontage. (\checkmark) - Adjacent to existing or planned non-residential development or multi-unit development. (

-( - Adjacent to or across from an existing or planned open space, park or community amenity. (x) - Along or in close proximity to an existing or planned corridor or activity centre (x) - Direct lane access. (\checkmark)
+- On a corner parcel. (x) - Within 400 metres of a transit stop. (✓) - Within 600 metres of an existing or planned primary transit stop. (x) - On a collector or higher standard roadway on at least one frontage. (✓) - Adjacent to existing or planned non-residential development or multi-unit development. (✓) - Adjacent to or across from an existing or planned open space, park or community amenity. (x) - Along or in close proximity to an existing or planned corridor or activity centre. (x) - Direct lane access. (✓)

-The adjoining parcel south of the subject site is located on a corner parcel and has been recently developed with a six-unit multi-residential infill development.
-The subject site is not located within 600 metres of a primary transit stop, yet benefits from four local transit stops all within a two-minute walking distance.
-While the subject site is not directly across from a park, it remains in very close proximity (a two-minute walk) to both River Park and Peony Park on 36 Avenue SW.
+The adjoining parcel west of the subject site is located on a corner parcel and recently accommodated a 10-unit multi-residential infill development.
+The subject site is not located within 600 metres of a primary transit stop, yet benefits from four transit stops, all within a two-minute walking distance to four bus routes.
+While the subject site is not directly across from South Calgary Park, it remains in very close proximity to the park and is less than a two-minute walk away.
 For these reasons, Administration believes accommodating multi-residential development is appropriate on the subject site.